 The API documentation is very complete as well and it provides detailed explanation for all elements of the mocking API.

-only 3 contributers on github , near all work done by 1 developer
+Only 3 contributors on Github , near all work done by 1 developer.

 Con Learning curve is a bit steep